-A. Historically, the real estate market has been very strong.
-The value of land in sought-after locations has performed well over the long term.
+A. Historically, the real estate market has been rather consistent.
+The value of land in sought-after locations has performed well over the long term - actually in many cases the land is where all the appreciation has taken place with the houses depreciating.
 However, the market is cyclical and depends on a variety of factors including local economic trends.
-Watch home sales in your neighborhood - they most likely are well off their peak.
-Buyers are currently in firm control of the market and that most likely will not change anytime soon.
-No one has any clarity as to the direction of the market.
-Only in hindsight will you know if the sale price was a good or poor decision.
+Watch home sales in your neighborhood - they are a good guide for understanding the market condition.